buluma/buluma.github.io/learning_ansible.md

   gather_facts: yes

   roles:
-    - role: robertdebock.ntp
+    - role: buluma.ntp
 ```

 The role itself has a few files and directories.
-This is a simplified version of my [ntp role](https://github.com/robertdebock/ansible-role-ntp).
+This is a simplified version of my [ntp role](https://github.com/buluma/ansible-role-ntp).

 ```
 .